almejo/jcsim/README.md

 ## Future of jcsim

 I do not work anymore in JCSim.
 I will clean up some code sometimes, but I will no add new features.
+I am currently working in a new circuit simulator [VSim](https://github.com/almejo/jcsim)